raspberrypi/documentation/configuration/config-txt/boot.md

 ## ramfsfile

 `ramfsfile` is the optional filename on the boot partition of a ramfs to load.
+N.B.
+Sufficiently new firmware supports the loading of multiple ramfs files - separate the multiple file names with commas, taking care not to exceed the 80-character line length limit.
+All the loaded files are concatenated in memory and treated as a single ramfs blob.
 More information is available [here](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=10532).

 ## ramfsaddr